dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </controls:HeaderFooterPage>
 ```

-At runtime, when `TealTemplate` is applied to the page, the page content is substituted into the `ContentPresenter` defined in the control template:
+At runtime, when `TealTemplate` is applied to the page, the page content is substituted into the <xref:Microsoft.Maui.Controls.ContentPresenter> defined in the control template:

 :::image type="content" source="media/controltemplate/tealtemplate-contentpage.png" alt-text="Screenshot of templated page object.":::

 ## Get a named element from a template

 Named elements within a control template can be retrieved from the templated custom control or templated page.
-This can be achieved with the `GetTemplateChild` method, which returns the named element in the instantiated <xref:Microsoft.Maui.Controls.ControlTemplate> visual tree, if found.
+This can be achieved with the <xref:Microsoft.Maui.Controls.TemplatedView.GetTemplateChild%2A> method, which returns the named element in the instantiated <xref:Microsoft.Maui.Controls.ControlTemplate> visual tree, if found.
 Otherwise, it returns `null`.

-After a control template has been instantiated, the template's `OnApplyTemplate` method is called.
-The `GetTemplateChild` method should therefore be called from a `OnApplyTemplate` override in the templated control or templated page.
+After a control template has been instantiated, the template's <xref:Microsoft.Maui.Controls.TemplatedView.OnApplyTemplate%2A> method is called.
+The <xref:Microsoft.Maui.Controls.TemplatedView.GetTemplateChild%2A> method should therefore be called from a <xref:Microsoft.Maui.Controls.TemplatedView.OnApplyTemplate%2A> override in the templated control or templated page.

 > [!IMPORTANT]
-> The `GetTemplateChild` method should only be called after the `OnApplyTemplate` method has been called.
+> The <xref:Microsoft.Maui.Controls.TemplatedView.GetTemplateChild%2A> method should only be called after the <xref:Microsoft.Maui.Controls.TemplatedView.OnApplyTemplate%2A> method has been called.

 The following XAML shows a control template named `TealTemplate` that can be applied to <xref:Microsoft.Maui.Controls.ContentPage> derived pages: